Feast at Swan Goose Gate: Background

-In late 207 BCE, Liu Bang's army conquered Wu Pass and seized control of Guanzhong and the Qin capital Xianyang (present-day Xi'an, Shaanxi).
+Among the Chu commanders, Xiang Yu was assigned as a deputy general under Song Yi (who was appointed by King Huai II as the new Chu supreme commander in replacement of the late Xiang Liang) and was sent north to reinforce the ally Zhao state against Zhang Han's attacks.
+Xiang Yu, who wanted to invade west and loot Guanzhong out of revenge for his uncle, was very displeased over the decision to sent him north.
+He soon mutinied against Song Yi, who refused to engage Zhang Han frontally and wanted to wait for the Zhao army to wear down the Qin forces, and killed Song under the accusation of treasonous cowardice.
+After the mutiny, Xiang Yu seized command and managed to led the outnumbered Chu army to surprise victory at the Battle of Julu in mid-207 BCE, which cemented his reputation as a formidable military hegemon among the rebels.
+After hearing the news that someone had already beaten him to the race of invading Guanzhong first, Xiang Yu (who desperately wanted to head west) committed the war crime of burying alive 200,000 surrendered Qin prisoners of war in November 207 BCE.

+While Xiang Yu was busy fighting Zhang Han, Liu Bang, who was given command of an independent western detachment, conquered Wu Pass and became the first rebel to invade the Guanzhong region.
+He quickly overcame the remaining Qin defenders via clever use of diplomacy, bribery and surprise attacks, and by October 207 BCE, had overcome the last significant Qin resistance in Lantian to arrive at the outskirts of the capital Xianyang.
 The last Qin emperor, Ziying, surrendered to Liu Bang, marking the end of the Qin dynasty.
-After occupying Xianyang, Liu Bang gave strict orders to his men, forbidding them from looting and pillaging the city and harming the civilian populace.
+After occupying Xianyang, Liu Bang gave strict disciplinary orders to his troops, forbidding them from looting and pillaging the city and harming the civilian populace.
 Liu Bang also sent troops to garrison at Hangu Pass to block Xiang Yu from entering Guanzhong.
-Around the time, Xiang Yu's army had just defeated a Qin army led by Zhang Han at the Battle of Julu.
-When Xiang Yu arrived at Hangu Pass, he was displeased to hear that Liu Bang had already occupied Guanzhong, so he attacked and conquered the pass, pushing on to west of the Xi River (戲水; a tributary of the Wei River flowing through present-day Lintong District, Xi'an, Shaanxi).
+When Xiang Yu arrived, he was furious to hear that Liu Bang had already occupied Guanzhong, so he attacked and conquered the pass, pushing on to west of the Xi River (戲水; a tributary of the Wei River flowing through present-day Lintong District, Xi'an, Shaanxi).
 Liu Bang and his army were based in Bashang (灞上; also known as White Deer Plain (白鹿原); about 10 km southeast of present-day Xi'an, Shaanxi) then.
-The strengths of Xiang Yu and Liu Bang's armies at the time were estimated to be 400,000 and 100,000 respectively.
+The strengths of Xiang Yu (along with the allied Zhao, Wei, Qi, Yan, Dai forces) and Liu Bang's armies in the stand-off at the time were estimated to be 400,000 and 100,000 respectively.